 The AERA would modify this provision of the ADA.
 While it retains the part about “futile gestures,” it would add specific requirements for notifying a business about an alleged architectural barrier, and it would provide a period to allow the business to cure any deficiencies.
 The notice must “specify in detail the circumstances under which an individual was actually denied access to a public accommodation,” identify the specific sections of the ADA that were allegedly violated, and state whether the individual asked for the removal of the alleged barrier.
 H.R.
 620 § 3.

 Real estate and construction litigation attorney James G. Schwartz has represented Bay Area business and property owners for over 40 years.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation to see how we can help you.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can help you.

 More Blog Posts:

 California Supreme Court Rules on Whether Non-Recreational Use of Private Property Creates Rights for Non-Owners, Pleasanton Business & Commercial Law Blog, November 7, 2017

 California Water Restrictions Conflict with Homeowners’ Association Rules Regarding Lawns, Pleasanton Business & Commercial Law Blog, July 31, 2015

 Recent Developments in Property Rights at the State and Federal Level, Pleasanton Business & Commercial Law Blog, June 14, 2013